sdasara95/AI-Algorithms-from-scratch/POS/README.md

-Solver is for training the model.\
+pos_solver is for training the model.\
-Scoring is for inference.
+pos_scorer is for inference.